|"THE TOWER OF BABEL" (1595) By MARTIN VAN VALCKENBORCH THE ELDER|

 They disagree -- angrily and sometimes in violent terms -- over their opponents' very values, each side claiming to be more loyal to mother, god and country than the other as emotion reliably supplants reason.
 Can you say Brett Kavanaugh?

 This helps explain why there will never be effective gun control despite Sandy Hook, Las Vegas and Marjorie Stoneman Douglas, and why the big takeaway from the superb Burns-Novick History of the Vietnam War series is that succeeding generations of national leaders since that bloody interregnum learned nothing from it.

 With the three core components of tribalism -- race, religion and geography -- defining the political parties, 2016 was bound to be a watershed election.

 But little did we suspect that a profoundly unqualified narcissist, career crook, pathological liar and misogynist wearing a red Make America Great Again baseball cap who made vague promises to shake up Washington would face off against an eminently qualified, if flawed, woman who proudly wore a lifetime of public service on her sleeve and promised to build on the Obama legacy while bearing the scars of 30 years of virulent right-wing attacks.

 Trump, of course, lost the popular vote but eked out an Electoral College victory over Hillary Clinton.
 While the pernicious consequences of the Russian effort to sabotage the Clinton campaign cannot be underestimated, Trump built his backdoor victory on opportunism more than tribalism.
-His claim that he could shoot someone on Fifth Avenue and not lose the support of his followers lays bae their deep-rooted animosity -- a toxic mixture of fear and hate -- toward anyone who is not like them, as well as an addiction to the rhetorical extremism that is Trump's stock in trade.
+His claim that he could shoot someone on Fifth Avenue and not lose the support of his followers lays bare their deep-rooted animosity -- a toxic brew of fear and hate -- toward anyone who is not like them, as well as an addiction to the rhetorical extremism that is Trump's stock in trade.